-The System is a structure to provide the Company's shares, etc. to Executives subject to the System in accordance with the Stock Benefit Regulations of the Company and Japan Post Co., Ltd., and grants a certain number of points reflecting their levels of attainment of performance targets for the fiscal year.
-Upon retirement, Executives subject to the System shall receive from the trust the Company's shares and money in the amount equivalent to the fair value of a certain portion of the Company's shares as at the time of retirement in accordance with the number of points granted.
+The System is a structure to provide the Company's shares, etc. to Executives subject to the System in accordance with the Stock Benefit Regulations of the Company and Japan Post Co., Ltd. The performance-linked stock compensation system awards points after the end of the last fiscal year during the Medium-term Management Plan period.
+The number of points is based on the standard number for the position and corresponding responsibilities of Executives subject to the System, multiplied by a variable payout rate reflecting the degree to which they met the performance targets in the Medium-term Management Plan.
+The non-performance-linked stock compensation system awards points, after the end of the fiscal year, based on the position and corresponding responsibilities of Executives subject to the System.
+After retirement, Executives subject to the System shall receive from the trust the Company's shares and money in the amount equivalent to the fair value of a certain portion of the Company's shares in accordance with the accumulated number of points granted.